ceirinkushido/HubTimeToMyTimePlugin/README.md

 3 go to chrome://extensions/

-3.5 Turn on developer mode if you do not have it on (probably on the rop right corner if google did not hcange the ui AGAIN)
+3.5 Turn on developer mode if you do not have it on (probably on the rop right corner if google did not change the ui AGAIN)

 4 Load Unpacked